borgbackup/borg/docs/usage.rst

 When using ``--prefix``, be careful to choose a good prefix - e.g. do not use a prefix "foo" if you do not also want to match "foobar".

-It is strongly recommended to always run ``prune --dry-run ...`` first so you will see what it would do without it actually doing anything.
+It is strongly recommended to always run ``prune -v --list --dry-run ...`` first so you will see what it would do without it actually doing anything.

 There is also a visualized prune example in ``docs/misc/prune-example.txt``.